Particle-Based Assembly Using Precise Global Control: Efficient algorithms for special classes of shapes

 In the case that $S$ does not exist, then, because of \cref{lem:scaling:loop}, there must be at least one slab $S'$ with at least one adjacent loop.
 Let $S_1, S_2$ be two slabs adjacent to $S'$ building a loop, and let $S_1', S_2'$ be the set of tiles from $S'$ adjacent to $S_1$ and $S_2$, respectively.
 Consider the set $C$ of maximal connected components of $S\setminus \{S_1', S_2'\}$.
 The components of $C$ can be divided into the following three types (see also \cref{fig:3D_scaling_defs_b}):

-\begin{enumerate}[{Type} 1:] \item Components that are adjacent only to tiles that belong to $S_1'$. \item Components that are adjacent only to tiles that belong to $S_2'$. \item Components that are adjacent only to tiles that belong to both, $S_1'$ and $S_2'$. \end{enumerate}
+\begin{description} \item[{Type} 1:] Components that are adjacent only to tiles that belong to $S_1'$. \item[{Type} 2:] Components that are adjacent only to tiles that belong to $S_2'$. \item[{Type} 3:] Components that are adjacent only to tiles that belong to both $S_1'$ and $S_2'$. \end{description}

 Any component that has no adjacent slab above/below itself can be removed.
 In the case that thereby all components of Type 3 have been removed, we proceed again with Phase 1.
 Otherwise, we make the following case distinction: